CsabaDu/CsabaDu.DynamicTestData/README.md

 ### Using `TheoryData` type of xUnit

-`TheoryData` is a generic type safe data source type of xUnit which implements `IEnumerable`.
+`TheoryData` is a generic type safe data source type of xUnit which implements the generic `IEnumerable` interface.
 You can use `TestData` types as its type parameter as well as elements.
 In order to simplify the implementation, you may better use the interface `ITestData` generic interface types here:

 ```csharp
 using CsabaDu.DynamicTestData.TestDataTypes.Interfaces;